According To Emergent Norm Theory, Crowds Are Filled With Folly

 The Psychological Underpinnings of Crowd Behavior in Investing

 Let us first consider the psychological underpinnings of crowd behaviour in investing.
 In his seminal work “The Crowd: A Study of the Popular Mind” (1895), Gustave Le Bon argued that individuals in a crowd lose their sense of identity and responsibility, becoming more susceptible to the contagion of emotions and ideas.
-When applied to financial markets, this concept helps explain phenomena such as market bubbles and crashes.
+This concept helps explain market bubbles and crashes when applied to financial markets.

 For instance, consider the dot-com bubble of the late 1990s.
 As internet-based companies increased, a new norm emerged within the investing crowd – the belief that traditional valuation metrics no longer applied to these “new economy” stocks.
 This emergent norm led to what we can now see as irrational exuberance, with companies achieving astronomical valuations based on little more than a “.com” suffix.
 The subsequent crash in 2000 demonstrated the potential for crowd behaviour to lead to reckless investment decisions.